sveltejs/svelte/site/content/blog/2019-04-22-svelte-3-rethinking-reactivity.md

 ---
-title: Svelte 3: Rethinking Reactivity
+title: Svelte 3: Rethinking reactivity
 description: It's finally here
 author: Rich Harris
 authorURL: https://twitter.com/Rich_Harris
-draft: true
 ---

 After several months of being just days away, we are over the moon to announce the stable release of Svelte 3.
 This is a huge release representing hundreds of hours of work by many people in the Svelte community, including invaluable feedback from beta testers who have helped shape the design every step of the way.